Please note that this article may contain affiliate links. You can read my full disclosure at the bottom of the page.

 She would tone the bejeesus out of my hair to help avoid the brass and I think it worked beautifully.
 I never had a dramatic line of demarcation and when the color was all gone, it wasn’t such a shock.

-How far along are you in the transition process?
+How far along are you in the gray hair transition process?
 And how are you feeling about it?
 Are you happy with your progress?

 I am done!
 Of course, my hair is only about an inch long, too!
 I feel good!
 I’m ready for a little more length and to go back to the undercut pixie thing I’d been wearing but other than that, I feel so much better about this transition than the one a couple years ago.

-If you’ve finished transitioning, how long did it take you?
+If you’ve finished transitioning to gray hair, how long did it take you?
 How do you feel about it?

 I decided in February I was done, had highlights in March, and finally cut the rest off in June.
 So, it took about 4 months.